-Saturday 14th July 2012
+Saturday 13th July 2013

 Finally, to reassure our devotees that we do manage to keep a step in the present as well as in the past, Historical Hereford Day was brought into the 21st century and opened a Facebook page!
 Please visit the site www.facebook.com/historical.hereford and become a friend of this fantastic event as we need your help to spread the word about this great, free, family day out in Hereford City.
-The Facebook is a sure way to be kept up to date with all our plans for 2013.
+The Facebook is a sure way to be kept up to date with all our plans for this event.